darraghoriordan/eslint-plugin-nestjs-typed/README.md

 }
 ```

-Fails - you need to add a name
+FAILS - you need to add a name

 ```ts
 class TestClass {